Southeast Supply Enhancement Project

 SSEP progress so far

 Appalachian Voices and other organizations pushed back on this request and demanded the most thorough review possible, with Appalachian Voices submitting a petition signed by over 2,800 people.
-FERC has announced it will issue an Environmental Assessment in November 2025, followed by a public comment period and a certificate decision in February 2026.
-During the public comment period, the public will be able to scrutinize the agency’s analysis of the pipeline’s potential harms.
+FERC issued an Environmental Assessment in November 2025, with a comment period, where the public scrutinized the agency’s analysis of the pipeline’s potential harms.
+FERC issued the CPCN in February 2026.

-In addition to the required FERC certificate, the SSEP faces many other hurdles.
-To begin construction, Transco must obtain multiple state permits, including Clean Water Act 401 permits from both Virginia and North Carolina and air permits for compressor stations in Iredell and Davidson Counties in North Carolina.
+In addition to the required FERC certificate, the SSEP faced many other hurdles: multiple state permits, including Clean Water Act 401 permits from both Virginia and North Carolina and air permits for compressor stations in Iredell and Davidson Counties in North Carolina and federal permits from the U.S. Army Corps of Engineers..

 How has the public reacted to this proposed pipeline?